This tutorial is part of a series of tutorials we provide on content marketing and web content creation!

 There are different methods you can use to create user generated content for your site.

-The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and engage with your content as part of a social community.
+The built-in WordPress Commenting system allows visitors, users and blog readers to interact with your site, post new comments, reply to existing comments, and actively engage with your content.
 This helps to create user-generated content …

-(Users can engage with your WordPress site and create user-generated content.
+(WordPress Commenting allows users to engage with your site and create user-generated content.
 Source: ElegantThemes)